ssbcb/Nextstrain_Quick_Start_Guide/README.md

 # 2. Pre-start notes:
   - Nextstrain is compatible with macOS, windows, WSL on windows, Ubuntu Linux and docker.
   - Nextstrain runs on your own local environment, your data will not be published.
-(Unless its on GISAID of course :) )
+(Unless its on GISAID, of course :) )
   - The installation steps here will be for ***Ubuntu linux Native environment*** , if you use macOS you will find a file named macOS_installation_code.txt attached.
 Or if you use other OS system, you will find a link in the references section.
   - In this quick guid we will take the ***SARS-CoV2 (ncov)**** workflow as an example.
 However, Nextstrain provide workflows for multiple pathogens.
   - The guide for preparing data mentioned here is for your local data.